burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   ```cpp
   // expr is a valid expression

   { expr };
   // expr is valid and never throws an exception

   { expr } noexcept;
   // expr is valid and its type satisfies type-constraint

   { expr } -> type-constraint;
   // expr is valid and never throws an exception. expr type satisfies type-constraint

   { expr } noexcept -> type-constraint;
   ```

   In this type of requirement, the body of a `requires` expression consists of a *sequence of requirements*, and each requirement is introduced with curly braces `{}`.

-Each requirement ends with a semicolon, but all `expr` inside curly braces should not have semicolons.
+  Each requirement ends with a semicolon, but one more time all `expr` inside curly braces should not have semicolons.

 * **A Type Requirement.**
 Example: